zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 ## Integrating Swagger UI

 1. We will be using [Swagger](https://swagger.io/) to document our Web API and test it from the browser.
-Add NuGet package for Swagger
+Add the NuGet package for Swagger
 ```
 dotnet add package Swashbuckle.AspNetCore
 ```